Thittacheri

 Thittacheri is a town panchayat in Nagapattinam district in the Indian state of Tamil Nadu.

 Demographics

 According to the 2011 Census of India, Thittacheri had a total population of 9,245.
-Males constitute 48.2% of the population and females 51.8%.
+Males constitute 48.2% of the population, and females 51.8%.
 Thittacheri has an average literacy rate of 78.42%, higher than the national average of 74.04%: male literacy is 82.65%, and female literacy is 74.5%.
 In Thittacheri, 11.8% of the population is under 6 years of age.
 The town had a total of 1,985 households.
-Muslims are the majority of the population and Tamil is the predominant language.
+Muslims are the majority of the population, and Tamil is the predominant language.

+Sports

+In Thittachery mainly 2 games is considered as a favorite game of the people of Thittachery they are football and volleyball.
+There are many footballers are in Thittachery and they play for famous clubs like Chennaiyin FC, Gokulam Kerala Fc, Kerala blasters and there is a famous football club in Thittachery called Mansoor football club which is widely regarded as best club around the Nagapattinam, Thanjavur and Thiruvarur District.